vivekfrancis/Vtest-tools/README.md

-Steps to Execute Reboot script.
+Steps to be done to execute Reboot script.
 1. source the profile.
    source ~/.profile
 2. Execute "run.py" which is located under  "/home/tester/vtest-tools/confd_server"